iTIP Leadership

 1. Bio

 2. What is your “why” for serving on the iTIP board?
-Why is the organization important to you?

 3. Why should someone consider being a member of iTIP?

-Kim Grzywacz, President
+Kim Grzywacz, Secretary

 3. Kim has learned that many voices speaking as one are heard better than many voices speaking on their own.
 Iowa has much to offer its travelers. iTIP will speak as one collective voice to grow tourism in Iowa.
 Be a part of that voice.

-Dave Herrell, Vice President
+Dave Herrell, Past President

 1. Dave Herrell serves as the President and CEO of Visit Quad Cities.
 Visit Quad Cities is the region’s official destination marketing and management organization (DMMO) charged with driving economic development opportunities through tourism.
 A proven executive with more than 20 years of experience, Herrell has a background in destination and brand marketing, administration, operations, strategic planning, business development, fundraising, communications, and non-profit management.